How many liters should my backpack for Southeast Asia be?

 #1 Osprey Kestrel 48-58L

-Advantages: Great quality, comfort fit, better air circulation, may be carried as hand luggage on some flights (48L).
+Advantages: Great quality, comfort fit, better air circulation, may be carried as hand luggage on most flights.

-This backpack is by far my favorite.
+This backpack is by far my favourite.
 While lots of travel bloggers recommend the Osprey Farpoint model, I think the Osprey Kestrel model is a much better choice to backpack in Southeast Asia.

 The backpack has several compartments, easy-glide zippers and even includes a rain cover.
 Another advantage is that the comfortable backing offers extra netting for air circulation, which is great when you have to walk for more than a few minutes on an extremely hot day.